Planning A Week of Art in Preschool

 What are the overarching goals when planning open ended art?

 Though my co-teachers and I plan the art area each week, the fact is I have a very specific idea of what I want the results to be over the course of the year.
 And these are process oriented.
-I don't need my students to be able to name colors or shapes or to draw representationally.
-I don't even need everyone to try every activity.
+I don't need my students to be able to name colors or shapes or to create representational artwork.
+I don't even need every child to try every activity.

 I want to introduce children to the creative process.